-But parents are fallible human people like us too.
-They have their own baggage, trauma, issues.
-They have their own upbringing and everything they learned from the parents that came before them.
-Some are able to process their own emotions and experiences, and are able to show up as emotionally mature and are available for the young ones in their lives in a real and powerful way.
+But parents are fallible human people like us, too.
+They have their own baggage, trauma, and issues.
+They have their own upbringing, and everything they learned from the parents that came before them.
+Some are able to process their own emotions and experiences, are able to show up as emotionally mature, and are available for the young ones in their lives in a real and powerful way.

-While for some people raising kids, that is more than their nervous system has the capacity to handle.
+While for some people, raising kids, that is more than their nervous system has the capacity to handle.
 It's so much more than they can manage with the skills and tools that they got from their parents, and theirs, and theirs.

-And that is our topic for today.
-How to know if your parents were emotionally mature, if you are showing up to parenting from emotional immaturity.
+That is our topic for today.
+How to know if your parents were emotionally mature.
+If you are showing up to parenting from emotional immaturity.
+I'll be using the term "parent" here, referring to the adult human who was responsible for your care when you were a child.

-And I'll be using the term parent here, referring to the adult human who was responsible for your care when you were a child.
-And that can, as always, 100% be an aunty, a tia, abuela, grandmother, foster or adoptive parent, or other caretakers.
-Not just biological parents, but instead of saying all of that every time, we'll just use parent as a stand-in.
+That can, as always, 100% be an aunty, a tia, abuela, grandmother, foster or adoptive parent, or other caretakers, not just biological parents.
+But instead of saying all of that every time, we'll just use "parent" as a stand-in.
 Put the word in there that works for you and your experience.

-So today, we'll talk about some of the telltale signs, and these are just a few.
-There's so many more.
-But unless you want a six-hour episode, we'll just go through a few.
-So the signs that you may have been raised by an emotionally immature parent or two.
+So today, we'll talk about some of the telltale signs, and these are just a few, there's so many more.
+But unless you want a six-hour episode, we'll just go through a few of the signs that you may have been raised by an emotionally immature parent or two.
 They do tend to come in pairs, I've found.

-While putting a label on it, it's not going to undo the harm you experienced or are experiencing now in this relationship, I find there's so much power in naming things and declaring this is what was.
+While putting a label on it, it's not going to undo the harm you experienced or are experiencing now in this relationship, I find there's so much power in naming things and declaring "this is what was."
 Because there's often gaslighting to some degree when there's emotional immaturity.
-So it can feel like, "Did I make it all up?"
+So, it can feel like, "Did I make it all up?"

-And when we can put the label on it, when we can see that really was, that really is, and we can declare, I did nothing wrong, you did nothing wrong, and from compassion and love and care, simultaneously that your parents are not necessarily - individual results may vary - but are not necessarily the villains here.
+When we can put the label on it, when we can see "that" really was, "that" really is, and we can declare, "I did nothing wrong.
+You did nothing wrong,"

+and from compassion and love and care simultaneously...
+That your parents are not necessarily - individual results may vary - but are not necessarily the villains here, we are simply stating, "Turns out I was raised by an emotionally immature parent."
-We are simply stating, "Turns out I was raised by an emotionally immature parent," and we do that because it can help to bring clarity, understanding, and my favoritest thing of all, compassionate healing.
-Because awareness is healing in and of itself, and awareness is the gateway to acceptance.

-And in your own time, action to heal the hurt that came from living in that situation so you can set healthier boundaries now, so you can change the relationship from your side of it, so the years that you have remaining with an emotionally immature parent can be the best ones possible.
+We do that because it can help to bring clarity, understanding, and my favoritest thing of all, compassionate healing.
+Because awareness is healing, in and of itself, and awareness is the gateway to acceptance.
+In your own time, take action to heal the hurt that came from living in that situation so you can set healthier boundaries now.
+So you can change the relationship from your side of it.
+So the years that you have remaining with an emotionally immature parent can be the best ones possible.

 So, as we talk about some signs that you may have been raised by an emotionally immature person, I'll invite you to pay attention to what resonates with you.
-Not only cognitively in your mind, but in your heart and somatically, in your body.
+Not only cognitively in your mind, but in your heart, and somatically in your body.